L-Acoustics Brings Ultimate Sound Experience to Sleeping Beauty Dreams

 To complement De Vlieger’s atmospheric, industrial soundscape, Akhromeev chose to deploy a fully immersive sound configuration, with a frontal system that was enhanced by surround sources positioned along the side walls.
 With the show predominantly playing in theatres, finding rigging points in the proscenium and designing a system that could be flown behind the proscenium line was a challenge for the team.
 Akhromeev leaned heavily on L-Acoustics Soundvision to model the venues, design and test the configuration.
 For this, he worked closely with Euroshow’s system tech, Arthur Vitkalov, who helped to render the venue sites.
 They received additional support from Sherif El Barbari, Director of L-ISA Labs, for the initial system design stage during the rehearsals and the first shows.

-“Placing subs beside the centre hang has become standard in theatre-type venues due to limited options for rigging points,” explains Akhromeev.
-“Normally, there are no rigging points capable of bearing heavy weights in front of the proscenium.
+“Placing subs beside the center hang has become standard in theatre-type venues due to limited options for rigging points,” explains Akhromeev.
+“Normally, there are no rigging points capable of bearing heavyweights in front of the proscenium.
 Because of that, the team had to fly the main truss, which was holding the whole frontal system just behind the red line (fire curtain).
 At the same time, we had to keep in mind lighting and video fixtures that also required space, so they could reach the right points on stage.
-For that reason, flying subs beside the centre hang was the most viable option for us.”
+For that reason, flying subs beside the center hang was the most viable option for us.”

 Between 10 and 18 X8 cabinets were used for the surround system, located along the walls on speaker stands, with the additional option of hanging them using special brackets.
 The system was driven by 24 LA12X amplified controllers and four P1 system processors, with the M1 measurement suite helping to speed up the system tuning process by communicating directly with the LA12X during calibration procedures, eliminating the need for external software and hardware.